Saparhan Omarov: Political career

 On 1 April 2014, Omarov was appointed as the Vice Minister of Agriculture of Kazakhstan.
-He served that position until he became the member of the Mazhilis shortly after the 2016 legislative elections.
+He served that position until he became the member of the Mäjilis shortly after the 2016 legislative elections.

 On 25 February 2019, Omarov was appointed as the Minister of Agriculture after the previous government was dismissed.
 On 10 July 2021, President Kassym-Jomart Tokayev called for resignation of Omarov, citing his failure in dealing with a drought which severely affected the Mangystau and Kyzylorda regions that resulted in deaths of cattle and the inflated prices for livestock products.
 That same day under a presidential decree, Omarov was relieved from his post.
 From there, he was subsequently replaced by Erbol Qaraşukeev whom became an acting Agriculture Minister.